-Once you have entered a Contest, the next step is to create your lineup of players.
-Creating a lineup of players will allow you to construct a “team” of players from anywhere in the league that you think will individually play well during the specified date/time.
+Once you have entered a DFS Contest, the next step is to create your lineup of players.
+Creating a lineup of players will allow you to construct a “team” of players from anywhere in the league that you think will individually play well during games for a specified date/time.
 Each player in your lineup will earn “points” based on their performance, and those individual player points will then be added up to get a cumulative point total for your team.
 The contestants with the most points win.

 There are a lot of factors you need to take into account when constructing your lineup: